-The Retail Health Checks (RHC), as a tool for assessing the vitality and viability of town centres, were first introduced in Planning Policy Statement 6: Planning for Town Centres (2005) (subsequently replaced by PPS4 and by the NPPF) as a response to the growing importance of out-of-town retail centres, the decline of town centres and "the loss of specifically urban ways of life".
+Retail Health Checks (RHC), as a tool for assessing the vitality and viability of town centres, were first introduced in Planning Policy Statement 6: Planning for Town Centres (2005) (subsequently replaced by PPS4 and by the NPPF) as a response to the growing importance of out-of-town retail centres, the decline of town centres and "the loss of specifically urban ways of life".

-The main function of a RHC is to monitor the vitality and viability of a Town Centre.
-Vitality refers to how busy an urban centre is at different times and locations, whilst viability relates to the continuing ability of that centre to attract investment.
-RHC monitors change over time, helps to predict future changes in shopping patterns and should help to prevent negative trends.
-It also allows Fareham Borough Council to measure the effectiveness of its retail initiatives as well as impact of competitive centres and nearby out of town shopping centres.
+The main function of a RHC is to monitor the vitality and viability of a town centre.
+Vitality refers to how busy an urban centre is at different times and locations and viability relates to the continuing ability of that centre to attract investment.
+RHC monitors change over time, helps to predict future trends and prevent negative developments.
+It also allows local authorities and other organisations to measure the effectiveness of their own town centre initiatives as well as impact of competitive centres, such as nearby out of town shopping centres.